NicolasHanon/Project-JobBoard-Laravel/README.md

     php artisan serve

-You can now access the server at http://localhost:8000
+You can now access the server at [http://localhost:8000/](http://localhost:8000/)

+    /newjob
+    /login
+    /index

 The api can be accessed at [http://localhost:8000/api](http://localhost:8000/api).

+    /api/index/{id}/
+    /api/newjob/add

 # Code overview

-## Dependencies

-- [jwt-auth](https://github.com/tymondesigns/jwt-auth) - For authentication using JSON Web Tokens
-- [laravel-cors](https://github.com/barryvdh/laravel-cors) - For handling Cross-Origin Resource Sharing (CORS)

 ## Folders

 - `app` - Contains all the Eloquent models
 - `app/Http/Controllers/Api` - Contains all the api controllers
+- `resources/views` - Contains all the views
 - `database/factories` - Contains the model factory for all the models
 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder